catamphetamine/easy-react-form/README.md

   * `autoFocus : Boolean` — Set to `true` to automatically focus on the first form field when the form is mounted.
 Defauls to `false`.

+  * `wait : Boolean` — The initial `wait` state of the submit button.
+Can be used when the form is "loading" on first render.

   * `onBeforeSubmit : Function`

   * `onAfterSubmit : Function`